stone-payments/stoneco-guidelines/backend/python/README.md

     unittest.main()
 ```

 In this case we are mocking the *WeatherAPIService* class in the place where it is used (the *weather* module).
 With the reference to the mock (*mocked_api_service*), we can control the result of get_weather method.
-More concretelly, we first obtain a reference to the mocked_api_service return_value.
+More concretely, we first obtain a reference to the mocked_api_service return_value.
 Thus, mocked_api is a reference to a mocked WeatherAPIService instance.
 With mocked_api, we can define the result of get_weather, using mocked_api.get_weather.return_value = {'temp': 40}

 The Mock library is very powerful and you should use it in your Python unit tests to avoid interacting with real databases or networks.
 You can find more information about Mock in the following link: https://docs.python.org/3/library/unittest.mock.html